2023 Solar Incentives Guide for Libertyville, IL - Tax Credits & Rebates

 Next Steps for Installing Solar in Libertyville

-The expanding number of solar incentives available has enormously increased the adoption of solar energy nationwide over the last 15 years.
-You might qualify for solar incentives from the federal government, the Illinois government or from your local utility company.
-When you're ready to make the change to solar energy, reaching out to your local Libertyville solar panel installation expert is a great first step.
+The large number of solar incentives available has contributed greatly to the increase in the nationwide adoption of solar energy over the last 15 years.
+You may receive solar incentives from the Illinois government, the federal government or your local utility company.
+Talking to your local Libertyville solar panel installation expert is an excellent first step towards getting all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Libertyville, IL Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your system — or reach out to a local Libertyville solar installer — to learn about which incentives you might qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to a representative from the company that installed your solar system – or reach out to a local Libertyville solar installer — to learn about which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.